jcube4u/FabDogs/README.md

 ## Implementation

 - Using MVVM design pattern for seperation of Business logic and View, allowing the app to be maintanable and testable.
-- using dependency Injection for Model in to ViewModel and ViewModel in to
+- Using dependency Injection for Model in to ViewModel and ViewModel in to View.
 - Binding of Datasource and View using @Publisher and @ObservedObject model.
 As soon as the data is updated of fetched from service Layer. it is avilable to View

 - As soon as the app loads, data is fetched from the network. if the app has no connectivity, 'No results' shown.